 - heavy breathing

 Immediate medical attention is required if croup threatens your child’s ability to breath.
 Contact your doctor as soon as possible if you notice symptoms like:

 - high-pitched sounds when breathing

 - difficulty swallowing

 - blue or gray skin coloring around the nose, mouth, and fingernails

 Croup that persists longer than one week, reoccurs frequently, or is accompanied by a fever higher than 103.5 degrees, should be brought to a doctor’s attention.
 An examination is needed to rule out bacterial infections or other more serious conditions.

 Some children suffer from a recurring, mild case of croup that appears along with the common cold.
 This type of croup features a barking cough, but doesn’t include a fever often seen with other cases of croup.

-Some of the most serious cases of croup are caused by conditions such as measles and diphtheria, a serious bacterial infection children are vaccinated against.
-To avoid these dangerous ailments, parents should keep their children on schedule for appropriate vaccinations.
+Some of the most serious cases of croup are caused by conditions such as measles.
+To avoid dangerous ailments such as this, parents should keep their children on schedule for appropriate vaccinations.